lohitpt252003/OOPS/javascript/README.md

 function run() {
     let obj = new MyClass("myObject");
     console.log("Object created");
-}
+} // The 'obj' variable ceases to exist here.

 run();
 console.log("Function 'run' has finished.
-The object is now out of scope and eligible for garbage collection, but there's no guaranteed destructor call.");
+The object is now out of scope and eligible for garbage collection, but there is no destructor and no guaranteed time of cleanup.");
 ```

 ## Why is OOP Necessary?